-What to watch as impeachment inquiry of Trump goes public
+‘Sad day’ or a ‘scam’?
+What to watch at impeachment hearing

 Follow Kellman at http://www.twitter.com//APLaurieKellman

-Associated Press researcher Randy Herschaft and Hannah Fingerhut contributed to this report.
+Associated Press researcher Randy Herschaft and Associated Press writer Hannah Fingerhut contributed to this report.

 Sign up for Daily Newsletters